patrickap/docker-restic/README.md

 Docker-Restic provides default configurations to help you get started quickly.
 The following commands are supported out of the box:

 - `init`: Initializes a repository at `/target/repository` and expects the password file at `/run/secrets/restic-password`.
 This must be called once manually.
-Dont forget to run `su restic` before executing the command.
 - `backup`: Stops all necessary containers and creates a snapshot of data mounted at `/source`.
 On successful execution, it automatically calls `forget`, `check`, and restarts the containers.
 - `forget`: Prunes old backup snapshots based on the specified policy.
 - `check`: Checks the integrity of the repository.